FidelityInternational/cicimages-tools/README.md

  - git
  - Editor of your choice

 For convenience, there's a Vagrantfile in this repository.
-This will build a virtual machine on your local machine with the above requirements met.
+Running `vagrant up` while in the same directory will build a virtual machine with the above requirements met.
 You can then use `vagrant ssh` to login to the machine, clone the repo following the instructions below and work on the exercises.

+Note: this Vagrantfile assumes you're using the 'virtualbox' provider.
+If you want to use a different provider, you'll need to modify the Vagrantfile before running `vagrant up`.

 ### Setting up
 1. Clone the repo: `git clone https://github.com/lvl-up/ci-cd-training.git`